ye-pang/unravelml/demo/README.md

 `celery -A unravelML flower --port=5555`

-3. Instantiate the Dash server
+4. Instantiate the Dash server, go to the folder where index.py (demo/) is, then run:

+`python3 index.py`